How long does it take to visit Henry Ford Museum of American Innovation?

 Go to The Henry Ford's accessibility page to find answers to common questions about accessibility at Henry Ford Museum of American Innovation.

 What is a membership?

-Memberships to The Henry Ford are annual passes that include unlimited entry to Henry Ford Museum and Greenfield Village and discounts on tickets to the Ford Rouge Factory Tour, the Giant Screen Experience, and special events.
+Memberships to The Henry Ford are annual passes that include unlimited entry to Henry Ford Museum of American Innovation and Greenfield Village and discounts on tickets to the Ford Rouge Factory Tour, the Giant Screen Experience, and special events.
 Membership also includes free parking, discounts at our retail stores, discounts on classes and camps, and the exclusive member magazine Living History.
 Your membership is also tax-deductible.

 You also have the opportunity to add a ride pass to your standard membership, which allows unlimited rides for anyone covered by the membership.
 See more information about membership at The Henry Ford or ask a Call Center Representative for more details.

 The collections of The Henry Ford, defined as objects, photographs, books, periodicals, manuscripts, moving images, and recordings, are the primary tools and resources for providing authentic, effective historical experiences.

 Please use this procedure for all potential object donations or purchases for The Henry Ford's collections.

 We follow this policy to maintain the integrity of the museum's collections and to ensure the safety of an artifact before being officially accepted into the collections:

 Submit all potential donations or purchases in writing, directed to the Benson Ford Research Center (see contact information below).